LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/Preconditioners.rst

       * *gloc* -- the name of the C function (of type :c:func:`ARKLocalFn()`) which computes the approximation :math:`g(t,y) \approx f_I(t,y)`.
-      * *cfn* -- the name of the C function (of type :c:func:`ARKCommFn()`) which performs all interprocess communication required for the computation of :math:`g(t,y)`.
+      * *cfn* -- the name of the C function (of type :c:func:`ARKCommFn()`) which performs all inter-process communication required for the computation of :math:`g(t,y)`.

    **Return value:**